olillevik/skatteetaten.github.io/OpenShift/index.md

 test and reference environments that the project produced, and that would be produced by even larger projects down the line.

+The Norwegian Tax Administration started out as a typical Oracle shop with lots of Forms and PL/SQL.
+Before MAG the standard development plattform was based on Java EE in the first version of the Aurora Plattform.
+MAG introduced plain old Java SE as the runtime plattform in the second installment of the Aurora Plattform.

+TODO: Formulate the transition between oracle and javaEE better.

 A technology evaluation phase revealed the Red Hat OpenShift Container Platform (then Red Hat OpenShift Origin 3.0) to be the most appropriate technology to base a new common platform on.
 Most of 2015 was spent on getting the first few applications successfully running on OpenShift and device a suitable strategy for running, configuring and managing all